nizwant/dotfiles/README.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-Exit from the shell and reconnect again.
-Your zsh configuration will load automatically and begin downloading the required packages.
+**Exit from the shell and reconnect again.** Your zsh configuration will load automatically and begin downloading the required packages.
 Wait for the process to complete, and your zsh setup with all plugins should be ready to use.

-The tmux should also load automatically the config file, to things like mouse support should work out of the box but to download plugins using tpm use [Prefix key] + I.
+The tmux should also load automatically the config file, so things like mouse support should work out of the box but to download tpm plugins use `[Prefix key] + I`.
+After that you should see new theme.